Mabruk7/Mabruk7/README.md

 Software engineering
 ----------------------------

-I am a software engineer with knowledge in several programming languages including C, Python, JavaScript, HTML, and CSS.
+I'm a software engineer with knowledge in several programming languages including C, Python, JavaScript, HTML, and CSS.
 As a student, I am focused on developing my skills in software development and building a strong foundation in these programming languages.
 My studies involve learning to write code, designing and implementing algorithms, and developing applications and software systems.
 Ultimately, my goal is to become a skilled and proficient software engineer.

 * 🌍  I'm based in Accra, Ghana
 * 🖥️  See my portfolio at [Github](http://github.com/mabruk7)